 The morning of August 20, 2018, the first day back at school after the summer break, was perhaps one of the last of Greta Thunberg's life to be truly private.
 That was the morning the 15-year-old first sat down outside the Swedish parliament in Stockholm, a lone figure with a piece of cardboard hand-painted with the words "Skolstrejk för klimatet" — school strike for the climate.

 For three weeks leading up to the Swedish parliamentary election, Thunberg skipped school.
 After that, she began to strike every Friday, pledging to continue boycotting classes for as long as it took for the Swedish government to live up to the Paris Agreement on climate change.
 On her Twitter account, she called her campaign "Fridays For Future."

 From the first of those Fridays, she was no longer alone outside parliament but joined by others who believed in what she was doing.
 The movement soon spread to other Swedish towns and across national borders to Germany, Belgium, the UK and elsewhere.
-By mid-March this year, #fridaysforfuture had become a truly global movement, with strikes on every continent.
+By early 2019, #fridaysforfuture had become a truly global movement, with strikes on every continent.

 In industrialized countries, fears over climate change have been building over recent years.
 There has been a buzz over veganism, zero waste and trends like plogging.
 But Thunberg's school strike took things a step further, capturing the urgency of the crisis with a revolutionary energy that has driven young people out on to the streets.

 In just three months, Thunberg became so well-known that she gave a speech at the UN Climate Conference in Katowice in Poland.
 Apparently unperturbed by the size of her audience, the teenager told the adults in the room and around the world, that they were "not mature enough" to speak the truth.

 "Our biosphere," she said, "is being sacrificed so that rich people in countries like mine can live in luxury.
 It is the sufferings of the many which pay for the luxuries of the few."